sekwah41/AmongUsWatchFace/README.md

 This is just a quick project to test out watch faces and ideas.

+As custom fonts are not supported by fitbit atm [fitfont](https://github.com/gregoiresage/fitfont) is used.

 ## Current Screenshots
 Just mostly testing embedding images in github but also just to make a quick preview (ill try to keep it up to date)